 Whenever the topic of travel arises, I’m always careful to avoid sounding like I’m bragging.
 Luckily, I’ve always been met with incredible support and enthusiasm when discussing the number of countries I’ve been to.

 I love chatting to people who have never travelled or those who don’t travel any more, and seeing their eyes light up.
 I love seeing that ‘click’ in people’s head when they realise they too can travel like me, if they really want to.
+Or just as heart-warming, when they love living vicariously through your own stories.

 The comments on my blog posts saying that I’ve inspired someone to consider a country they may not have previously, are some of my favourite.
 It’s a big part of why I blog.
 Sharing knowledge from a country I’ve been to and someone telling me they’ve found it useful is incredibly rewarding.